Take a look below at some of our most Frequently Asked Questions.

 What happens if the vacuum is too low?

 If your vacuum level is too low you will experience a hard pedal and it will feel like the vehicle won't stop.
-Install our AC9001K Electric Vacuum Pump to maintain a constant 20" of vacuum.

 I have a radical cam.
 Is there any way to supplement my low engine vacuum?